 But when it comes to focusing on customers who are buying products online, it can be all too easy to lose them (and crucial sales) if they don’t complete the sales process and make a payment.

 Research from Baymard found that 23% of cart abandonment stems from a long or complex payment process, with a further 34% abandoning carts due to being forced to create an account.

 This is especially true during Cyber Monday, as your site may not be the last stop for your customer.

 They won’t want to spend time on a convoluted payment process.
 They will simply want the transaction to go through so they can carry on with their shopping spree.

-It’s important to understand what the future of payment technology means for you, so you can prepare your business for busy periods such as Cyber Monday, and throughout the course of the year.
+It’s important to understand what the future of payment technology means for you, so you can prepare your business for busy periods such as Cyber Monday (and Black Friday), and throughout the course of the year.

 5 tips to help you prepare for Cyber Monday

-So, how can you get ready for the seismic retail aftershock that is Cyber Monday?
-Here are four tips to get your business set for what will hopefully be a busy day of selling.
+So, how can you get ready for Cyber Monday?
+Here are five tips to get your business set for what will hopefully be a busy day of selling.